AssistaAI/docs/docs/integrations/credentials.md

 ```

 ### Building and saving the credential
-The `omniauth` object passed earlier in the `@user.save_credential(omniauth)` should have all the tokens and data needed for N8N credential.
+The `omniauth` object passed earlier in the `@user.save_credential(omniauth)` should have all the tokens and data needed for integrations credential.
 - Firstly we should `find_or_create` a credential by name associated with the current user.
 In our case we will use the name given by the omniauth `gmailOAuth2`
 :::note
 Ensure you add the new name in the `app/models/credential.rb` **ALLOWED_NAMES** array